hearvox/unreliable-news/topics/evidence.md

 * Snopes
 * Truth or Fiction

-- [ ] Harvest tags/categories at fact-check sites (via WP REST API; wget for PF) then add archive URLs for any that match indexed sites.
+- [ ] To-do: Harvest tags/categories at fact-check sites (via WP REST API; wget for PF) then add archive URLs for any that match indexed sites.

 ## Tags
-- [ ] Add tags for sites (if any) from:
+- [ ] To-do: Add tags for sites (if any) from:
 * MetaCert (via their API)